 Traditionally, when new graduates left the college scene and started looking for work, they would start with corporate positions.
-Working with a Fortune 500 company was the dream, because this type of job provided excellent benefits, opportunities to climb the corporate ladder, and great retirement plans.
+Working with a Fortune 500 company was the dream because this type of job provided excellent benefits, opportunities to climb the corporate ladder, and great retirement plans.
 Yet this is starting to change.
 Younger graduates, starting with Millennials, are not looking to join Corporate America with quite as much vigor as they once did.
-Here is a closer look at why this shift is happening and what jobs these young workers are looking for instead.
+Here is a closer look at why this shift is happening and the alternatives to corporate jobs that young workers are looking for instead.

 More Students Are Exploring Jobs Outside of Corporate America

-Some new graduates are still heading to jobs in major corporations, but many are finding a different career path.
+Some new graduates are still heading to jobs in major corporations, but many are finding an alternative career path.
 For some, the goal is to find something more inspirational than simply chasing the corporate dollar.
 They may enroll in humanitarian positions that pay the bills, but also help them feel a sense of personal satisfaction for helping others, or they may simply embrace entrepreneurship.

 In 2017, Accenture did a survey of graduates to determine where they wanted to work.
 The in-depth survey found a range of answers, but only 21% of new grads said they wanted to work for a large company.
 New graduates seemed to fear being lost in the shuffle if they joined a large company, and that fear kept them from pursuing those opportunities, even when benefits packages and other perks were good.